-Despite earning so much more than the average American, most executives still have trouble managing their finances.
+Despite their higher earnings, most executives still have trouble managing their finances.

 While many people might think financial planning takes a one-size-fits-all approach, the reality is that the variables are different for executives than they might be, for say, a doctor or a lawyer.